abingham/did-experiments/notes.md

 think the smart thing to do is try this in the Docker motherland, Linux.
 I'm going to create a linux VM and see what happens there.
 It's turtles all the way down...

+This didn't bear any fruit immediately, and I changed tack mid-experiment based on some advice from Jon.

+# Experiment 4: Using docker-compose

+Based on Jon's suggestion and implementation, it appears that docker-compose in fact makes this all work.
+My understanding was that DC would start all of the containers for us, missing the goal of letting us start our containers, but that's not entirely the case.
+While I'm sure that I attemped to replicate what DC is doing --- creating a private network and using it for inter-container communication --- I must have done something wrong because evidently that approach does work.

+The results of this work can be found in the tag `experiment-4`.
+Thanks, Jon!

+Based on this work, I think we're ready to try adding this to CD itself!